-Haywood Perry is a program associate for the Youth & Engagement programs at the Aspen Institute.
-Haywood is primarily responsible for managing the development and launch of a youth commission to include the youth voice around social, emotional, and academic learning.
-Haywood will also serve as the division’s liaison to the Aspen Institute’s National Commission on Social, Emotional and Academic Development.
+Haywood Perry is a program associate for the Youth and Engagement programs at the Aspen Institute.
+Haywood is responsible for managing the Youth Commission on Social, Emotional and Academic Development.

 Prior to the Aspen Institute, Haywood was based in Chennai, India, serving as a senior analyst of the real estate development firm Crest Ventures.
 Haywood also previously served as a program manager at the African Youth Development Fund in Johannesburg, South Africa; as a partnership development manager for the Wharton Social Impact Initiative; and as a Barry & Marie Lipman Family Prize Fellow, where he conducted due diligence review of social sector organizations applying for an annual global prize that has grown to $250,000.

 While serving as a White House intern, Haywood supported the Office of Social Innovation & Civic Participation’s policy work in impact investing, nonprofit access to capital, cross-sector leadership, evidence-based innovation, and national volunteerism.
 As a Global Philanthropy summer analyst at JPMorgan Chase, Haywood supported the launch of the Fellowship Initiative, a multi-year professional & academic enrichment program serving a cohort of New York City public high school young men of color.